-Notre Dame is open every day from 8am to 6.45pm (7.15pm on Saturdays and Sundays).
+Paris Notre Dame Cathedral is open every day from 8am to 6.45pm (7.15pm on Saturdays and Sundays).
 The best time for a visit is early in the morning, Tuesday to Friday.

-Access to the cathedral is open and free of charge every day of the year, during the opening hours.
+Access to the Cathedral is open and free of charge every day of the year during the opening hours.
+There may be a queue.

 The twin towers culminate at 69 meters (387 steps).
 The south tower houses 13 tons Emmanuel bell.